Current

 About you

-Aside from meeting the key capabilities outlined in the related role description (download here or here depending on your experience), you’ll be a great fit if you:
+Aside from meeting the key capabilities outlined in the related role description available from https://www.yfs.org.au/work-for-us/, you’ll be a great fit if:

 Interested?